Rob Morrow: Career

-Morrow has a recurring role on the Showtime drama Billions as judge Adam DeGiulio.
+Morrow had a recurring role on the Showtime drama Billions as judge Adam DeGiulio.

 Morrow is a teacher at the Ruskin Group Theatre in Santa Monica.
 During the summer of 2019, he starred as Willy Loman in the theater's production of Death of a Salesman.

+In the 2026 Civil War television mini-series, The Gray House, Morrow portrayed Judah Benjamin, who was in Jefferson Davis's cabinet.
+Benjamin was conflicted as the only Jewish person in elite Confederate leadership.

 Personal life

 On his 36th birthday in 1998, Morrow married actress Debbon Ayer.
-They have one daughter.
+They have one daughter, Tu Morrow born in 2001.
 They live in Santa Monica, California.
 Morrow previously lived in Seattle at the time of filming Northern Exposure.